A few new additions to Geegeez Gold in this past week, and the video below showcases them.

 A. If you've checked out the various help features and/or you don't know where to look for an answer, drop us a line!
 Chris, Steve and myself are always happy to help people get the best out of Geegeez Gold.
 And, unlike some faceless racing bureaucracies, we're real people who really care about your racing and betting enjoyment and success.
 So do get in touch whenever you need to.
 Our contact link is here.

 Q. Can I join in on the forum?

 A. Please do!
 We welcome new users introducing themselves and getting as engaged as they wish on our Gold subscribers' only forum.
 We have just two simple rules, to which we expect everybody to adhere: no pitch, and no bitch.
 So please don't be selling stuff (yours or someone else's) and please be nice.

 Happily, everybody on our forum aligns with those basic principles which makes it a pretty friendly place to hang out.
 There is also some excellent tipping going on there, and some brilliant ideas and angles being explored.
 We'd welcome your involvement.
 Here's the forum link, which can also be found from the top (red) menu bar.

 Q. What else do I need to know about Geegeez Gold?

 A. geegeez.co.uk is an independently run site, designed and built by racing bettors for racing bettors.
-All of the writers and developers, and the creator, bet daily on horse racing.
+All of the writers and developers, and the creator, bet regularly on horse racing.
 As such, we 'get' what people want.
 (We also get that because I regularly survey subscribers asking how we can add more value).